Generalized Clustering and Multi-Manifold Learning with Geometric Structure Preservation: Abstract

 \section{Abstract}

-In this paper, we propose a novel framework for Deep Clustering and multi-manifold Representation Learning (DCRL) that preserves the geometric structure of data.
+Though manifold-based clustering has become a popular research topic, we observe that one important factor has been omitted by these works, namely that the defined clustering loss may corrupt the local and global structure of the latent space.
+In this paper, we propose a novel Generalized Clustering and Multi-manifold Learning (GCML) framework with geometric structure preservation for generalized data, i.e., not limited to 2-D image data and has a wide range of applications in speech, text, and biology domains.
 In the proposed framework, manifold clustering is done in the latent space guided by a clustering loss.
-To overcome the problem that clustering-oriented losses may deteriorate the geometric structure of embeddings in the latent space, an isometric loss is proposed for preserving intra-manifold structure locally and a ranking loss for inter-manifold structure globally.
-Experimental results on various datasets show that DCRL leads to performances comparable to current state-of-the-art deep clustering algorithms, yet exhibits superior performance for manifold representation.
-Our results also demonstrate the importance and effectiveness of the proposed losses in preserving geometric structure in terms of visualization and performance metrics.
+To overcome the problem that the clustering-oriented loss may deteriorate the geometric structure of the latent space, an isometric loss is proposed for preserving intra-manifold structure locally and a ranking loss for inter-manifold structure globally.
+Extensive experimental results have shown that GCML exhibits superior performance to counterparts in terms of qualitative visualizations and quantitative metrics, which demonstrates the effectiveness of preserving geometric structure.
+Code has been made available at: \url{https://github.com/LirongWu/GCML}.